Miguel Covarrubias: Caricatures and illustrations

 Miguel's artwork and celebrity caricatures have been featured in The New Yorker and Vanity Fair magazines.
 The linear nature of his drawing style was highly influential to other caricaturists such as Al Hirschfeld.
 Miguel's first book of caricatures The Prince of Wales and Other Famous Americans was a hit, though not all his subjects were thrilled that his sharp, pointed wit was aimed at them.
 He immediately fell in love with the Harlem jazz scene, which he frequented with Rosa and friends including Eugene O'Neill and Nickolas Muray.
-He counted many notables among his friends including Zora Neale Hurston, Langston Hughes and W.C.
+He counted many notables among his friends including Zora Neale Hurston, Langston Hughes, and W.C.
 Handy for whom he also illustrated books.
 Miguel's caricatures of the jazz clubs were the first of their kind printed in Vanity Fair.
 He managed to capture the spirit of the Harlem Renaissance in much of his work as well as in his book, Negro Drawings.
-He did not consider these caricatures, but serious drawings of people, music and a culture he loved.
+He did not consider these caricatures, but serious drawings of people, music, and a culture he loved.
 Covarrubias also did illustrations for George Macy, the publisher of The Limited Editions Club, including Uncle Tom's Cabin, Green Mansions, Herman Melville's Typee, and Pearl Buck's All Men Are Brothers.
 Heritage Press, the sister organization of The Limited Editions Club, reprinted unsigned editions.
-In addition he did illustrations for publisher Alfred & Charles Boni's Frankie and Johnny for a young writer who would become a good friend and film director named John Huston.
+In addition, he did illustrations for publisher Alfred & Charles Boni's Frankie and Johnny for a young writer who would become a good friend and film director named John Huston.
 Today, these editions are highly sought after by collectors.

-He collaborated in Austrian Artist Wolfgang Paalen's journal Dyn from 1942 to 1944.
-Additionally his advertising, painting and illustration work brought him international recognition including gallery shows in Europe, Mexico and the United States as well as awards such as the 1929 National Art Directors' Medal for painting in color for his work on a Steinway & Sons piano advertisement.
+He collaborated with Austrian Artist Wolfgang Paalen's journal Dyn from 1942 to 1944.
+Additionally, his advertising, painting, and illustration work brought him international recognition including gallery shows in Europe, Mexico, and the United States as well as awards such as the 1929 National Art Directors' Medal for painting in color for his work on a Steinway & Sons piano advertisement.